 Effective June 30, 2021, 2,650,000 options were granted to directors, officers and service providers of the Company, with each such option exercisable into a common share of the Company at \$0.25 per share until June 30, 2026, vesting quarterly over a period of two years.
-The grant date fair value of these options was estimated at \$494,554 using the Black-Scholes option pricing model with the following assumptions: share price of \$0.225, expected dividend yield of 0%; expected volatility of 124%; risk free interest rate of 0.93% and expected life of 5 years.
+The grant date fair value of these options was estimated at \$494,554.
+The following assumptions were used in calculating the fair value of options granted, using the Black-Scholes option pricing model: expected dividend yield of 0%, expected volatility of 124%, risk-free interest rate of 0.93%, share price of \$0.225 and an expected life of 5 years.